PINCHED NERVE IN THE NECK

 How Can Adjusting Posture Help Alleviate Pinched Nerve Pain?

-Correcting your posture can be a simple yet effective way to ease the discomfort of a pinched nerve.
+Correcting your posture can help ease the pain and discomfort of a pinched nerve.
 Poor posture often exacerbates the pain, whether you’re sitting, lying, or twisting in particular ways.
 By adopting a healthier posture, you can reduce the strain on the affected area, leading to less severe or less frequent pain episodes.

 Why Posture Matters